-With nearly a quarter of my clients being private and commercial pilots I thought I had worked my way through all of the obvious mistakes in pilot life insurance underwriting, but I missed one this week.
+With nearly a quarter of my clients being commercial and private pilots I thought I had worked my way through all of the obvious mistakes in pilot life insurance underwriting, but I missed one this week.
 In the end no harm, no foul as I can move it to another company and get the approval we need for the same price, but I felt bad.

 This case involves a corporate pilot.
 He has plenty of hours and has been flying for his company in a Cessna 421 for years.
 On the surface he appeared to be a great candidate for Prudential’s aviation life insurance underwriting for their best rate class so I was shocked when they came back with an approval at standard and a $2.50 flat extra per thousand.
 Because of the hilarious nature of it I am going to share the actual approval email I got from Pru.